-We’re about a week away from the beginning of National Safety Month.
-The National Safety Council dedicates four weeks every year to reminding American workers to be safe on the job.
-This year’s campaign focuses on falls and driving among other topics.
-Here are some tips for keeping employees safe at work.1.
-Keeping Employees Safe at Work: Avoiding Falls
+This month, we're celebrating the 25th anniversary of National Safety Month.
+The National Safety Council (NSC) dedicates four weeks every year to reminding American workers to be safe on the job.
+The NSC tackles employee safety topics like slip, trip, and fall prevention, ergonomics, and even COVID-19 safety.
+Take a look at tips for keeping employees safe at work.Be Proactive

 - What heavy materials or equipment are workers handling?

-- Do workers have to life more than 50 pounds without help?
+- Do workers have to lift more than 50 pounds without help?

 - Are supervisors training workers to get help to lift heavy things?